 Passive people are usually nice people — too nice.
 They have low self-worth and try to gain ground by winning acceptance.
 Aggressive people also have low self-esteem, but usually they are bold, arrogant and pushy — all in an effort (because of old wounds) to avoid more hurt.

-Fear of what people think of me versus fear of people not agreeing with me.
+fear of people not agreeing with me

 The fear of man totally binds most passive people.
 They spend amazing amounts of energy trying to please everyone — even those they do not know or those who could not care less about them.
 Aggressive individuals, on the other hand, are so insecure that they see anyone who chooses to disagree with them as the enemy.
 Filled with their own insecurities, aggressive people perceive any type of correction as more rejection.